LauraSzabo24/static-6990-Into-The-Deep-Ankylosaur/README.md

   -Autonomous: Items under the Meet1 folder are outdated programs written for the autonomous portion.

-  -TeleOp: There's only one file in here and that contains all the teleOp or rather driver control period's code.
+  -TeleOp: RedTele contains all the teleOp or rather driver control period's code, SubTests is where I tested out the orientation detector

   -org/firstinspires/ftc/teamcode: These contain the files from the Roadrunner Quickstart.